-With six male Directors and two female Directors currently in the Board, the Board gender diversity is considered achieved.
-The Board and the Nomination Committee will continue considering potential successors to the Board to maintain or enhance gender diversity.
+During the year ended 31 December 2023, the Company had six male Directors and two female Directors on the Board and as at the date of this report, the Company had four male Directors and two female Directors on the Board, as such the Board is of the view that Board gender diversity is achieved.
+The Board and the Nomination Committee will continue considering potential successors to the Board to maintain or enhance gender diversity and depending on the business needs of the Group, the Board will take opportunities to increase the proportion of female Directors as and when suitable candidates are identified.